smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 wait.until(ec.visibility_of_element_located((By.XPATH, "//div[@id='recipes']")))
 ```

-The weird string in the method call uses an [XPath](https://en.wikipedia.org/wiki/XPath) search in the DOM.
+The weird string in the method uses an [XPath](https://en.wikipedia.org/wiki/XPath) search in the DOM.
 It locates the `<div/>` with an `id` which has the value `recipes`.
 After exploration of the website's DOM, we found that this `<div/>` is the element that contains all the recipes fetched by the search.

-Now that we waited for the filtered out recipes to appear, it's time to collect the url of each recipe to be able to scrape each one of them.
+Now that we waited for the filtered recipes to appear, it's time to collect the URL of each recipe to be able to scrape each one of them.

 ```python
 recipe_urls = []